hth313/OS4/doc/shells.rst

 The field with ``keyTable`` is the actual keyboard table.
 Refer to :ref:`defining-keyboards` for more information about how this is done.

-The field ``transientTermination`` is called when a transient application is auto terminated by pressing a key not defined by its key table.
-You only need to set this field up if you set the ``KeyFlagTransientApp`` bit in the flag field.
+.. index:: transient applications; auto termination

+The field ``transientTermination`` is used when the ``KeyFlagTransientApp`` bit is set.
+This field shall be set to either 0 or a valid packed pointer to a routine that does additional things needed on auto termination.
+The default behavior removes the transient application and the scratch area, which should suffice in most cases.
+This routine is called before the transient application and scratch area are removed.

 Custom key handler
 ------------------